 In at least one instance a vehicle blocked his driveway, Salter told the board.
 But when he called the police, the officer who responded, while commiserating with his situation, explained there was nothing he could do about it.
 Police couldn't tow the vehicle unless there was an emergency, he said.

 During a craft fair held at the church hall last year, a no parking sign was "nailed into my lawn," he said, and he was surprised to come home and find it there, since he had not been consulted.
-One more item in a litany of insulting incidents, in his view.

 Speaking during the public comment period, Salter also called the board to task for taking up the UU Church entertainment license application out of order, and suggested they did so deliberately to take the wind out of his sails.

 Listed as the eighth item on the agenda, Chairman Lucy Wallace suggested discussing the entertainment license earlier instead, moving it up to move things along.
 The board did so and made its decision, agreeing to bypass the formal public hearing process, per its new policy.
 Instead, it was announced that the issue would be discussed at the Feb.
 5 meeting.

 The New Rule

 In doing so, the board satisfied its relatively new policy regarding repeat issuance of entertainment licenses.
 Although the original policy requires a full-blown public hearing before a one-day entertainment license is issued, under the new rule it's up to the board's discretion whether or not to do so for repeat applications, basing its decision to grant or deny the application on past performance and the police chief's recommendations.

 In this case, they decided not to hold a public hearing, which includes notification of abutters and other specifics.
 In lieu of a formal hearing, according to the new policy, the public is given advance notice via the meeting process that the issue will be taken up at a time certain, in this case the next session.
 The board agreed there would be a mechanism for public input, although they did not say how, exactly, that would happen.